acrenwelge/bash-stuff/learning/vim.md

 * :bd - delete current buffer

 The following commands deal with windows, which are like buffer "viewports":
-* Ctrl-w s - split window
+* (passed to vim as command line argument Ctrl-w s - split window
 * Ctrl-w v - split vertically
 * Ctrl-w q - quit a window
 * Ctrl-w r - rotate windows